 Creating the Crust

-NOTE: There is no shame in well done, and if you or your spouse or guests prefer the duck less pink, just leave it in the oil longer or use a torch to sear the medallions after slicing.
-The duck will still be delicious, but the flavor will be a little stronger.
+NOTE: There is no shame in well done.
+If you or your spouse or guests prefer the duck less pink, just leave it in the oil longer or use a torch to sear the medallions after slicing.
+The duck will still be delicious with a deep, rich flavor.